 - The reputation of the recruitment industry is marred by rogue recruiters who are purely motivated by their own financial gains

-- Many people don’t understand what recruiters actually do to earn their fees
+- Many people don’t understand what a recruitment consultant is or what they actually do to earn their fees

 Let’s attempt to try and demystify the cloak and dagger image of this industry and explain the necessary steps involved in finding a business their perfect candidate.